INTODUCTION TO THE STUDY AREA

 A large area for plantation was elected at the "Zavor" of Zarabod.
 AKRSP provided thousands of poplar trees to the members of VOs for plantation every year.
 But this project was also failed due to the following causes:

+Proper protection was not given to these newly planted trees Some trees were provided to the members by AKRSP were damaged before plantation.
+Khushali Committee in the village was not effective.
+Villagers didn't control their cattle.
+Neighbor village cattle (yaks) also let loose on the plants.
 There is also a nursery of women organization.
 AKRSP provided fruit trees for the nursery.
 Potato is also grown there.
 Potato is exported to the down country and the money is divided over all members of WO.
 They also grow vegetables and consumed by locals.
 Every member has to work in that nursery.
 The saving of Hussaini women organization is more than one million.
 They are very active and work hard to increase their savings as compared to male (VO).

 AKRSP has trained the people in different fields.
 The trained persons are as follows: